 - Level of Instruction

 - Advanced beginner to intermediate.
-Basic tapestry experience required or permission of the instructor.
+Basic tapestry experience required or permission from the instructor.

-Billedvev translates to picture-weaving, and medieval Norwegian tapestries have a distinctive charm and graphic appeal.
+Billedvev translates as picture-weaving, and medieval Norwegian tapestries have a distinctive charm and graphic appeal.
 In this workshop, learn about the techniques used in historical Norwegian tapestry, particularly the decorative joins where colors come together.
 You will use the expressive joining techniques to weave a custom billedvev sampler.
 In addition to intensive weaving, the workshop will include slide-based lectures, in which we will follow the thread of Norwegian tapestry techniques as practiced by weavers from medieval times to the present.
 We will discuss the images and symbols found in old tapestries and study tapestries in the Vesterheim collection.
-The piece shown is not the class project, but is an example of billedvev.
+The piece shown here is not the class project, but is an example of billedvev.
+You may use your own tapestry looms, or borrow one from the instructor or Vesterheim.
 There will be a materials fee.
-You may use your own tapestry looms, or borrow one from the instructor or Vesterheim.

 Registration for this class has closed.

 About the Instructor